bottlesdevs/build-tools/runners/vaniglia/readme.md

-# Chardonnay build
+# Vaniglia build
-Chardonnay is a Wine build that supports both 64 and 32 Bit and includes Staging patches.
+Vaniglia is a Wine build that supports both 64 and 32 Bit and includes Staging patches.

 ## System requirements
 - Ubuntu LTS